 The U.S. Postal Service shows off its stamp of Gwen Ifill.

 There are many important black Americans in history.
-You may have read about freedom fighter Harriet Tubman.
-You have likely learned about leaders such as Martin Luther King Jr. Of course, there are endless artists, athletes, and scientists, too.
-However, you might not know about the impact of African Americans in the field of journalism.
+You may have read about Harriet Tubman.
+You have likely learned about Martin Luther King Jr. Of course, there are artists, athletes, and scientists, too.
+However, did you know about African Americans in journalism?

-Ifill was a reporter for some of America’s top newspapers.
+The U.S. Postal Service made a special stamp.
+Gwen Ifill is on it.
+She was a reporter for some top newspapers.
 Those include The New York Times and The Washington Post.
 She was a TV newscaster for NBC and PBS.
 She also moderated the debates for vice president in 2004 and 2008.
 She was the first black woman to do that.

-Maurice DuBois is the CBS anchor in New York City.
-“Gwen Ifill was among the best of the best in journalism,” he told News-O-Matic.
+Maurice DuBois is a news anchor in New York City.
+“Gwen Ifill was among the best of the best in journalism,” he said.
 “She was always well-prepared, and she asked tough questions,” added DuBois.
-And the newsman listed another reason Ifill was so good at her work: “She was a great listener.”
+And he gave another reason Ifill was so good at her work: “She was a great listener.”

-Cheryl Wills is also a news anchor in New York.
-She and Ifill both grew up in an area of the city called Queens.
-Wills said she felt “pride” watching Ifill moderate a debate on television.
-“I knew the sky was the limit, not only for me but for all African American journalists,” she told News-O-Matic.
-“Gwen Ifill was a trailblazer in the truest sense of the word.”
+Cheryl Wills is also a news anchor.
+She and Ifill both grew up in Queens, New York.
+Wills said she felt “pride” watching Ifill on television.
+“I knew the sky was the limit, not only for me but for all African American journalists,” she said.
+“Gwen Ifill was a trailblazer.”

-Ifill died in 2016 at the age of 61.
-But four years later, her family members said they are “thrilled” to see her on a stamp.
-They attended the U.S. Postal Service’s ceremony in Washington, D.C.
+Ifill died in 2016.
+But her family members said they are “thrilled” to see her on a stamp.
+They were at the U.S. Postal Service’s ceremony in Washington, D.C.

-Ifill’s brother Bert called the stamp a “tribute to her legacy as a truth-teller.”
-He added that Ifill was driven by “getting the story right and getting the right story out.”
+Bert is Ifill’s brother.
+He called the stamp a “tribute to her legacy as a truth-teller.”

 By Russell Kahn (Russ)